 Curt Malyar and USA Karate has essentially taught "Mixed Martial Arts" before the term and style became all the craze.
-Mr. Malyar began his learning and passion of the "Martial Science" with Wrestling.
+Mr. Malyar began his learning and passion of the "Martial Sciences" with Wrestling.
 Early in his Karate training, Mr. Malyar understood that Karate and Wrestling had various similarities and could be used together.
 The fundamentals of what is taught at USA Karate is American Karate, Wrestling, and Kickboxing.
 You will discover at USA Karate students do not simply memorize movements, but learn practical concepts.
 Understanding the concept makes the difference in knowing how to defend oneself and going through the motions for the next belt rank.

 Karate legend Bill "Superfoot" Wallace travels the world given seminars and is exposed to many different styles and schools.
 Mr. Wallace personally told Mr. Malyar that our kids know more than most adults.

 Joe Lewis "The Father of American Kickboxing" has said that USA Karate is "Harvard of Martial Arts Schools" and is "cutting edge."